BukkyOmo/moira/.github/CONTRIBUTING.md

 ### Submitting an Issue

-If you find bugs or you want propose an idea that you think will be suitable for moira you can create an issue.
+If you find bugs or you want propose an idea that you think will be suitable for Moira you can create an issue.
 The main issue tracker is https://github.com/moira-alert/moira/issues.
 Issues that belongs for moira backend and web are placed here.
 Issues that are related to python client and ansible role should be placed in issue tracker for related repo.

-We have a templates for two types of issues: Feature Request and a Bug.
+We have templates for two types of issues: a Feature Request and a Bug.
 If you want to submit a bug please be patient and fill all required fields.
 This will help us to define the problem.

-Try to follow this advices to fill a great issue:
+Try to follow this advice to fill a great issue:

-* Check that issue tracker do not contain issues similar to your.
+* Check that issue tracker does not contain issues similar to your.
 * Use a clear and descriptive title for the issue to identify the suggestion.
 * Provide a step-by-step description of the suggested enhancement in as many details as possible.
 * Provide specific examples to demonstrate the steps.
 Include copy/pasteable snippets which you use in those examples, as Markdown code blocks.